 Four years ago, voters passed term limits as a major step towards reforming the Montgomery County government.
 The county council’s district boundaries will be redrawn after the 2020 census.
 Now is the time to demand nine districts for equal representation.
 Join our non-partisan effor to give all county residents an equal voice on our County Council.

-- That means decisions about your public services, transportation, housing, development, and taxes are made by Council members from an area with only 30% of county population!
+Decisions about a $6 billion budget and our public services, local jobs, transportation, housing, education, development, and taxes are made by Council members from an area with only 30% of the population.

 About Nine Districts For MoCo

 Nine Districts for MoCo is a grassroots movement lead by Democrat activist Kim Persaud who saw that the outdated structure of the County Council denied fair and equitable representation to women, minorities, and 70% of the county’s residents.